FloppaL0ver/Perceptron/README.md

 $$
-\frac{dC}{dW} = 2 \cdot (O - Y) \cdot O \cdot (1 - O)
+\frac{dC}{db} = 2 \cdot (O - Y) \cdot O \cdot (1 - O)
 $$

 ![bias gradient](biasGrad.png)

 We find the gradient so that we can go in the opposite direction to reduce the cost.
+At the point where cost is 0, the gradient will also be 0 (a minimum point).
+Therefore, if we go against the gradient, eventually, the perceptron will optimise its weights and bias until its cost is near 0 (where the gradient is very small).
-If the perceptron overestimates the output, then the weights and bias will be adjusted accordingly:
+If the perceptron overestimates or underestimates the output, then the weights and bias will be adjusted accordingly:

 $$
 \text{self.weights} -= \text{wGrad} \cdot \text{input} \cdot \text{learningRate}